Why your small retail or wholesale business needs cyber protection

 And using the cloud may lull a business into a false sense of security that there is no need to back-up data.
 Yet if the data is permanently lost, it can be catastrophic.

-What steps can you take to protect your business or organisation?
+What steps can you take to protect your business online?

 There are several relatively easy and inexpensive things you can do to address the vulnerabilities.
 Together, they could save your business.